 Danish explorers first scouted long Beach Island in the mid-1600s, and the name "Barnegat" is a loose translation meaning "inlet of the breakers."
 The LBI area at that time was inhabited seasonally by Native Americans who were drawn to the area for the rich hunting and fishing.
-The area remained mostly unchanged until the .mid-1800s
+The area remained primarily unchanged until the .mid-1800s

 During the 20th Century, LBI continued to grow as a residential area, and housing spread to other Island areas.
 Many of the towns and sections we know today borrow their name from Beach Haven to play off the area's popularity (North Beach Haven, Beach Haven Terrace, etc.).

 Today LBI is known as a family beach resort with a friendly and clean environment.
 LBI has been featured on many nationally televised programs highlighting the area and the real estate market, including HGTV and the Food Network.

 Long Beach Island is broken into several municipalities, each with its own governing body.
 It is necessary to understand what town you live in on LBI as most beach badges are only accepted in the town they were purchased.
 From North to South the town are:

-Long Beach Township is further divided into sections (although note the same beach badge is used each section).
+Long Beach Township is further divided into sections (but the same beach badge is used each section).
 Each section of Long Beach Township offers something different, so be sure to explore the other areas when looking to visit LBI or invest in the Long Beach Island real estate market.
 Each town on Long Beach Island boasts its own beach patrol to keep the ocean and beaches safe.